 The very important coconut lime cream sauce

-Use the second can of coconut milk (full fat) and skim off three-fourths cup.
-Add the lime juice, garlic, and salt and whisk till nice and creamy and smooth.
+Use the second can of coconut milk (full fat) and skim off the three-fourths cup.
+Add the lime juice, garlic, and salt and whisk till nice and creamy, and smooth.
 You can use bottled real lime juice (unsweetened) or juice real limes.

 Add a drizzle of the lime cream sauce right before serving.
 I use these wonderful squeeze bottles to make it easy to add a drizzle exactly where I want it to go.
 If you refrigerate the coconut lime cream it will harden and not squeeze easily from the tip.
 Just warm the bottle under running hot water or set it in a bowl of hot water and it will be nice and melty and squeezable in no time!

-Serving sugestions for your vegan butternut squash soup
+Serving suggestions for your vegan butternut squash soup

 Top with cilantro, minced jalapenos, and a squeeze of lime.
 I like to serve wedges of lime on the side so people can use what they’d like.
 Add a little salt and freshly ground black pepper to taste.